 Total 6 hrs.

-Studio Coursework on Campus (1 one week intensive studio per summer)
+Studio Coursework on Campus (8 day intensive on campus studio per summer)

 Total 6 hrs.